qalandarov/apod-api/README.md

 - `title` The title of the image.
 - `date` Date of image.
 Included in response because of default values.
 - `url` The URL of the APOD image or video of the day.
-- `hdurl` The URL for any high-resolution image for that day.
-Returned regardless of 'hd' param setting but will be omitted in the response IF it does not exist originally at APOD.
+- `hdurl` The URL for any high-resolution image for that day (if available).
 - `media_type` The type of media (data) returned.
 May either be 'image' or 'video' depending on content.
 - `explanation` The supplied text explanation of the image.
 - `thumbnail_url` The URL of thumbnail of the video.